ICWA and Colorado Foster Care: What Foster Parents Need to Know About the Indian Child Welfare Act

 What ICWA Is and Why It Exists

-The Indian Child Welfare Act was enacted by Congress in 1978 in response to a documented and damaging pattern: American Indian and Alaska Native children were being removed from their families and tribes at wildly disproportionate rates and placed in non-Native homes, often losing their language, culture, and tribal identity in the process.
-Studies from the era found that between 25 and 35 percent of all Native children were being separated from their families and placed in foster or adoptive homes — the vast majority of which were non-Native.
+The Indian Child Welfare Act was enacted by Congress in 1978 in response to a documented and damaging pattern: American Indian and Alaska Native children were being removed from their families and tribes at disproportionate rates and placed in non-Native homes, often losing their language, culture, and tribal identity in the process.

 ICWA was designed to reverse this by establishing minimum standards for the removal of Native children, requiring that specific placement preferences be followed, and ensuring that tribes have a meaningful role in custody proceedings involving their members' children.

-In 2023, Colorado enacted its own Indian Child Welfare Act, the CO-ICWA, which codifies ICWA's federal protections into state law and in some respects exceeds federal requirements.
-The CO-ICWA requires:
+In 2023, Colorado enacted its own Indian Child Welfare Act, the CO-ICWA, which codifies federal protections into state law.
+The reports identify these practical requirements:

 - Placement preferences to be followed in the order specified by federal and state law